Forest Buffer Restoration

 This project is part of CBF’s partnership with WGL Energy and Sterling Planet to sequester carbon through restoring forested stream buffers.
-The Frederick County Soil Conservation District provided technical assistance on the stream fencing and pasture establishment.
-The National Fish and Wildlife Foundation provided funding for the stream fencing and part of the water troughs.
+The Department of Natural Resources and Baltimore County Soil Conservation District provided technical assistance on this project.
 WGL Energy and Sterling Planet provided funding for the plant material.

 Help CBF restore wetland habitat on a Kent County farm as part of our Farm Stewardship program!
 Volunteers will be planting small wetland shrubs and grasses at the Harry C. Green Wildlife Preserve.
 This project will help reduce soil erosion, reduce downstream flooding, and sequester carbon to help with climate change.
 No experience is necessary and all supplies are provided.
 Families, children accompanied by an adult, and groups are all welcome.